Abrams, Daniel (Engineering Sciences and Applied Mathematics, 2011-2012)

 As part of the curriculum renewal at the Feinberg School of Medicine incorporation, early clinical exposure is being planned to complement didactic instruction to give a clinical context to learning issues.
 A focused clinical experience (FCE) is meant to expose the early learner, guided by a preceptor to clinical manifestations of disease through a focused history, clinical exam and related investigations.
 We conducted a pilot study in 2nd year medical students after their cardiovascular block to see if such a FCE would reinforce the clinical context of the basic science learning topics covered during that block.
 95 students completed the initial questionnaire at the beginning of the cardiovascular block and about 45 of these students went through a FCE with a preceptor.
 Assessments were done using post exposure questionnaires.
 FCE helped to identify knowledge gaps, clear confusing concepts, and increased interest in clinical medicine with the greatest impact attributed to the preceptor, patient and review of tests and investigations.

-Key words: cardiovascular disease, focused clinical experience
+Keywords: cardiovascular disease, focused clinical experience

 Rasminsky, Sonya (Psychiatry & Behavioral Sciences, 2010-2011)

-Standard Setting for the Psychiatry OSCE
+Project Title: Standard Setting for the Psychiatry OSCE

 Mentor: Joan Anzia